 12. Crackers, Bread and Nuts

-Bring english crackers and your favorite bread that go well wih a nice spread or dip.
+Bring fresh bread, english crackers a that go well wih a nice spread or dip.

-Walnuts, macademia, pistachios are great to snack on and are a wonderful complement to cheese.2
+Walnuts, macadamia, pistachios are great to snack on and are a wonderful complement to cheese.